BDSM: A Beginner's Guide

 What is BDSM?

-BDSM stands for Bondage (and discipline), Domination (and submission), Sadism and Masochism.
-From light bondage and erotic spanking to advanced suspension bondage and even electro-stimulation, BDSM can be as hardcore or as subdued as you want it to be.
-However, we advise you to always be vigilant and careful.
+BDSM stands for Bondage and Discipline, Dominance and Submission, Sadism and Masochism.
+From light bondage and erotic spanking to advanced suspension bondage and electro-stimulation, BDSM can be as hardcore or as subdued as you want.
+However, it can also be dangerous, so please always proceed cautiously.

 Bondage & Discipline

-Restraining the Submissive partner can include a host of tools, from Shibari (a Japanese rope form of bondage) to fluffy handcuffs.
-There are also more advanced forms of toys, such as ceiling hooks and bondage cages, which obviously need to be handled with caution.
+To restrain the Submissive, the Dominant uses a host of tools, from Shibari (a Japanese rope form of bondage) to handcuffs or simple scarves and neckties.
+There are, of course, more advanced toys, such as ceiling hooks and bondage cages, which, because of their nature, need to be handled with care.

 Dominant & Submissive